This is part one of our stronger password series. For the other parts, click the links below:

 This process does make you more dependant on your device, though.
 And if it is out of battery, broken, or missing you might get locked out of your account.
 If you are unable to get the device running again, or you lose it, it can be a huge hassle to regain access to your Google Authenticator protected accounts.

 Some authentication services will allow you to create emergency codes in such a case, which you have to store securely elsewhere (such as in an encrypted file on your computer).
-Other services might ask you for secondary phone number, where they can reach you in case your primary number is lost and your two-factor authentication needs to be disabled.
+Other services might ask you for a secondary phone number, where they can reach you in case your primary number is lost and your 2FA needs to be disabled.

 Generate An Aunthentication Code With A USB Stick

 Instead of getting the secondary codes from your phone or a remote server, you could generate them on a dedicated USB device, such as a Yubikey.
 Yubikeys are small USB sticks (sometimes as small as a fingernail!) that plug into the USB slot of your computer.
 The Yubikey has a clickable button on its side.
 Pressing this button will generate a random and secure key, which can be used as a secondary password.

 Yubikey is very easy to setup and many popular services, such as Facebook and Google, allow the system on their websites.
 The Yubikey authentication system will place a second password entry field under the primary one, and you will be asked to populate this field with a key from the Yubikey USB stick.
 Simply plug the Yubikey stick into your USB slot, then click the button on its side.
 A key will be generated and automatically submitted to the website as your secondary password.

 Yubikey makes it impossible to log in without using the USB stick, and a new key is generated each time you click the button on it.
 As the key changes with each login, it is very hard to hack.

 If you keep the Yubikey on your person, the chances of anyone else using it are slim.

 Yubikey cannot be copied or forged, but does come at a cost of about 40 USD.